Garden Route Highlights + Addo with HotSpots2C

 Planning to see the Garden Route highlights and looking for an itinerary?
-Check out why touring with HotSpots2C is your best option.
+Check out why touring with HotSpots2C can be a great option.

-The Garden Route is a 300 Km (190 mi) stretch of the southeastern coast of South Africa that stretches from Mossel Bay in the Western Cape to the Storms River in the Eastern Cape.
+The Garden Route is a 300 km (190 mi) stretch of the southeastern coast of South Africa that extends from Mossel Bay in the Western Cape to the Storms River in the Eastern Cape.

-Featuring fresh water lakes, stunning mountains, indigenous forests, golden beaches and vividly colored wild flowers, the Garden Route is one of the most beautiful areas in South Africa and a popular holiday destination for local and international tourists alike.
+Featuring freshwater lakes, stunning mountains, indigenous forests, golden beaches and vividly coloured wildflowers, the Garden Route is one of the most beautiful areas in South Africa and a popular holiday destination for local and international tourists alike.

-During my 5-day Garden Route and Addo trip with HotSpots2C, I experienced all the highlights (Nature’s Valley, Storms River, Sedgefield, Wilderness, etc), and also jumped from the highest bungy bridge in the world, zip lined over waterfalls, hiked through the lush Tsitsikama Forest, fed and interacted with elephants, did a safari and was amazed by the beauty of the Cango Caves.
+In this 5 – Day Garden Route itinerary with HotSpot2C I jumped from the highest bungy bridge in the world, went zip lining over waterfalls, hiked through the lush Tsitsikama Forest, fed and interacted with elephants, did a safari and was amazed by the beauty of the Cango Caves.

-Whether you’re a solo traveler or couple, have a limited budget and time in South Africa and still want an unforgettable time and a stress-free Garden Route trip, this tour is perfect for you.
+Whether you’re a solo traveller or a couple, have a limited budget and time in South Africa and still want an unforgettable and stress-free Garden Route trip, this tour is perfect for you.

 Garden Route Itinerary – 5 Perfect Days